privacy | pri-va-cy | noun

 keeping information private or secret from unauthorized observation

 Sno-Isle Libraries is committed to protecting the privacy of its customers.
 This assurance to privacy and confidentiality is driven by policy adopted by the Sno-Isle Libraries Board of Trustees.
-The library's mission is to serve as a community doorway to reading, resources, and lifelong learning, and a center for people, ideas, and culture.

 Several guiding principles help shape Sno-Isle Libraries' stance on privacy issues: